buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     >>> print system(buildout),
     Uninstalling demo.
     Installing demo.
-    Could not generate script 'foo' as script 'undefined' is not defined in the target egg.
+    Could not generate script 'foo' as script 'undefined' is not defined in the egg entry points.

     >>> ls(sample_buildout, 'bin')
     -  buildout